DevMike42/NewsGrid-Website/README.md

 # NewsGrid Website

 ## Overview
-A basic front end example of CSS3 Grid formatting on a Sports News website that displays the lastest articles.
+A basic front end example of CSS3 Grid formatting on a Sports News website that displays the latest articles.

 **Note:** Constructed using the guidance of the **Udemy** coursed titled, **Modern HTML & CSS** by **Brad Traversy**